Agent workloads scale with tasks, users, and repeated tool calls.

 Research Statement

-Agentic Small Language Model
+Agentic Small Language Models

 Small models are the deployment path for everyday agents.